-- Loans and receivables: loans and receivables, except for those that were designated at fair value through profit or loss, were reclassified out of the available for sale category to loans and receivables at amortised cost; and - Debt investments: - EU Structured Credits originated after 1 July 2007 were reclassified out of the available for sale category to loans and receivables at amortised cost to the extent the assets meet the definition of loans and receivables; - EU Corporate Credits and EU Structured Credits originated before 1 July 2007 were reclassified out of the held for trading category to loans and receivables at amortised cost to the extent the assets meet the definition of loans and receivables; and - EU Collateralised Debt Obligation (CDO) equity was reclassified out of the held for trading category to the available for sale category.
+- Loans and receivables: loans and receivables, except for those that were designated at fair value through profit or loss, were reclassified out of the available for sale category to loans and receivables at amortised cost; and - Debt investments: - US structured credits were reclassified out of the held for trading category to loans and receivables at amortised cost to the extent the assets meet the definition of loans and receivables; - EU structured credits originated after 1 July 2007 were reclassified out of the available for sale category to loans and receivables at amortised cost to the extent the assets meet the definition of loans and receivables; - EU corporate credits and EU structured credits originated before 1 July 2007 were reclassified out of the held for trading category to loans and receivables at amortised cost to the extent the assets meet the definition of loans and receivables; and - EU Collateralised Debt Obligation (CDO) equity was reclassified out of the held for trading category to the available for sale category.
 Any subsequent change in fair value from the fair value at the date of reclassification will be recorded in the (available for sale) revaluation reserve unless it is determined to be impaired or until the instrument is derecognised.

-The amendments to IFRS 7 regarding reclassifications require disclosure of the impact of the reclassification of each category of financial assets on the financial position and performance of NIBC.
+The amendments to IFRS 7 regarding

+reclassifications require disclosure of the impact of the reclassification of each category of financial assets on the financial position and performance of NIBC Holding.
 The information provided as of the reclassification date relates only to financial assets remaining on the balance sheet as of the reporting date 31 December 2012.